aleybovich/yabre/README.md

 ### Key Components:

+- `name`: Required unique identifier for this rule set.
+- `require`: Optional list of other rule sets this rule set depends on.
 - `conditions`: The top-level key that contains all the conditions.
 - `condition_name`: A unique name for each condition.
 - `default`: (Optional) a default starting condition; only one condition may be set to `true`; if no condition has this property, then `startCondition` is required when calling `RunRules`.
 If neither is present, `RunRules` will return an error.